 Assignment of Unfilled Liquidations

 Currently, because Crypto Facilities has no insurance fund to deal with unfilled liquidations, and because it is bad User Experience to simply break off open interest of profitable traders to offset poorly collateralised traders, we have developed an alternative model to accommodate liquidity provision in high volatility periods where counterparties are unsuccessfully liquidated in the orderbook.
+The program is open to all users who are automatically opted in after accepting the disclaimer and can set preferences here.

 Liquidity providers (LPs) are willing to take the risk of receiving unfilled liquidations.
 The benefit is the maintenance margin remaining from the marked value of the position, which compensates for the risk.